 read more reviews for this game

-The main plot of the game might look like a Japanese RPG clone, but the storyline alone is not what makes Anachronox so great - it's the amount of detail in it.
-First of all, your party is a great bunch of unusual and cool characters.
+Your companions are a great bunch of unusual and comically appealing characters.
 Ever had a planet in your party?..
-More importantly (and this is where Anachronox beats its Japanese progenitors again): the various NPCs you meet while playing the game are not just item- or quest suppliers; each one has something to tell you, and the amount of different, original lines written for each NPC is astounding.
+More importantly (and this is where Anachronox beats its Japanese progenitors again): the various NPCs you meet while playing the game are not just item- or quest suppliers; each one has something to tell you, and the amount of different, original lines written for each NPC is really impressive.
 They will tell you about their religious or political views, complain about some silly stuff, or say a joke or two about your appearance.
-You can just run around in Anachronox and talk to NPCs, and you'll have a game inside a game.
-Although most NPCs are not important for advancing the story, talking to them and listening to what they have to say enrich the experience immensely.
+Although most NPCs are not important for advancing the story, talking to them and listening to what they have to say enriches the experience.

-This is also where Anachronox displays its strongest trump: the writing.
-It's a perpetual delight to read (and listen to) the dialogues in this game.
-They are full of clever humor and never get boring.
-From standard humiliating jokes about the main protagonist to witty satire, this game has many kinds of humor, but never over-the-top or corny.
-Many comedy movies can learn from Anachronox.
-What makes the humor so great aren't even the countless jokes and hilarious situations (the scene where Sly talks "science language" almost made me roll on the floor), but the way they are incorporated into the narrative, contributing to the ironic attitude towards the characters and creating an unusual form of a "semi-parody", though not at all in the same way Japanese writers would do.
+This is also where Anachronox displays its strongest trump card: the writing.
+It's a delight to read (and listen to) the dialogues in this game.
+What makes the humor great aren't even the jokes and hilarious situations (the scene where Sly talks "science language" almost made me roll on the floor), but the way they are incorporated into the narrative, contributing to the ironic attitude towards the characters and creating an unusual form of a "semi-parody", though not at all in the same way Japanese writers would do.

-I should also mention the fantastic cut scenes, all made with in-game engine, with great camera work that would do an honor to a movie.
-Anachronox is naturally cinematic, elegantly using the cut scenes to advance the narrative in a fashion that is often more spectacular than its Japanese "teachers".
+No review of Anachronox would be complete without mentioning its fantastic cutscenes, all made with in-game engine, with great camera work that would do an honor to a movie.
+The game is naturally cinematic, elegantly using cutscenes to advance the plot in a fashion that is often more spectacular than its Japanese "teachers".

-I felt that some scenes were a little bit too light-hearted and superficial, compared to the overall serious tone of the main story.
-It is always great to have some diversion, but it seems that the game is afraid to take itself too seriously and to be dramatic where it should be.
+There is some discrepancy in tone, mainly caused by clashes between the cheesy, "epic" Japanese-like story and the humor - which, when applied to supposedly emotional events, becomes condescending and unpleasant.
 Two scenes come to mind: the destruction of the planet where you meet Rho, and the end of the comic-book chapter.
-In both cases, the scenes of mass destruction and death should have been made in such a way that we would feel the tragedy, but instead they are treated almost as a comedy.
-This was the part that bothered me most in Anachronox.
+In both cases, the scenes of mass destruction and death should have been made in such a way that we would feel the tragedy, but instead they are treated with the irritatingly inappropriate ubiquitous sneer.